The Executive Remuneration Review: Hong Kong

 The Guideline provides broad guidance on the governance and control arrangements for, and operations of, AIs' remuneration systems.
-It sets out key elements of a sound remuneration system, covering governance, structure of remuneration, measurement of performance for variable remuneration, deferment of variable remuneration (including minimum vesting periods, predefined performance conditions and clawback provisions) and adequate disclosure on remuneration.
+It sets out key elements of a sound remuneration system, covering governance, the structure of remuneration, the measurement of performance for variable remuneration, the deferment of variable remuneration (including minimum vesting periods, predefined performance conditions and clawback provisions) and adequate disclosure on remuneration.
 The Guideline distinguishes between fixed and variable incentive-based remuneration, but there are no specific provisions that deal with bonuses or that impose specific limits to the relationship between fixed and variable remuneration.

 Global financial services regulators, including those in Hong Kong, continue to focus on factors, particularly compensation structures, which may encourage sales staff to inappropriately recommend or sell investment products.
 Similar regulatory scrutiny is occurring in other industries as part of general corporate governance reforms or reporting transparency initiatives.
-Readers should carefully consider whether there are any industry specific guidelines that are applicable to their proposed remuneration arrangements and may impact factors including the calculation methodology, caps or clawbacks on incentive remuneration and ensure that these requirements are also addressed.
+Readers should carefully consider whether there are any industry-specific guidelines that are applicable to their proposed remuneration arrangements and may impact factors including the calculation methodology, caps or clawbacks on incentive remuneration and ensure that these requirements are also addressed.

 Developments and conclusions

 There is a continued focus on executive remuneration in the media.
-Although corporate governance and accountability in Hong Kong is less well developed as compared with other jurisdictions, companies continue to be placed in the spotlight by investors, shareholders and the public alike on the issue of salaries, bonuses, deferred compensation and high-value exit packages.
+Although corporate governance and accountability in Hong Kong are less well developed as compared with other jurisdictions, companies continue to be placed in the spotlight by investors, shareholders and the public alike on the issue of salaries, bonuses, deferred compensation and high-value exit packages.
 There is growing pressure for incentive arrangements to be structured on a long-term basis and to have an improved link between pay and performance, as well as for increased transparency in general.
 Companies are responding to these pressures, as the preference is to deal with these issues internally rather than have externally imposed rules on executive pay.

 1 Rowan McKenzie, Steven Sieker and Karen Man are partners at Baker McKenzie.